krang-8/Game-Project/README.md

                                                     // {UN}TITLED GAME

-1. Download zip folder.
+1. Download Demo3.zip folder from releases.
 2. Extract files from folder.
-3. Import the extracted files into IDE
+3. Import the extracted files into the src folder of your IDE of chosing.
        Eclipse or IntelliJ.